6.4. Levels of Policing and Role of Police

 Becoming an Officer Example

-Divisions within Each Agency: Law enforcement agencies, whether they are federal, county, state, or municipal/city, generally have jobs available within two major areas: 1- Commissioned 2- Civilian.
-Commissioned is a term that describes an employee that has been through police training is certified as a police officer and has arresting powers in the state.
+Divisions within Each Agency: Law enforcement agencies, whether they are federal, county, state, or municipal/city, generally have jobs available within two major areas: 1- Commissioned and 2- Civilian.
+Commissioned is a term that describes an employee who has been through police training is certified as a police officer and has arresting powers in the state.
 Civilian is a term that describes an employee who has not been through police training and does not have arresting powers.

 Policing can be multifaceted thereby keeping its officers engaged.
 Unlike many other professions, the daily job of a police officer, depending on the respective department, can change with divisions.
 One year a police officer may be writing a traffic citation from a patrol car, and the next year the same police officer may be driving an off-road motorcycle patrolling the local park or riding a mounted horse in the downtown area.